slatedocs/slate/source/includes/_features.md

 ## Timeline Transaction Trace

-<aside class="notice">The Timeline view of a transaction trace is in BETA.
-Share your feedback via <a href="https://github.com/scoutapp/roadmap/issues/33" target="_blank">this GitHub issue</a>.</aside>

 ![trace timeline](trace_timeline.png)

 Scout now provides more details on the execution order of your code by presenting traces in a timeline format in addtion to the existing summary view.